PixelOS-Lemonade/.github/profile/README.md

 ### Q&A
 #### Only devices repo?
 What's the rest?
 In either LineageOS or Pixel OS GitHub repo.
-I only modify minimum repos that are required for building PE.
+I only modify minimum repos that are required for building Pixel OS.
 The rest of parts are reused from existing base.

 #### Will you also build lemonadep (OnePlus 9 Pro) in the future?
 No. Unless someone is owning the device and willing to test.